Product bundling: Rationale

 While many well-known examples of bundling are all products or services from the same store or provider, such as the sports package for a car or a grocery store's gift basket, in some cases, cross-industry bundles are assembled and sold.
 For example, some travel agencies have vacation tour bundles that may include air tickets, rail tickets, a rental car, hotels, restaurants, museum and sightseeing attraction tickets and live music event tickets.
-These bundles include products and services from transportation, accommodation, tourism, food service and entertainment industries.
+These bundles include products and services from the transportation, accommodation, tourism, food service and entertainment industries.

 Consumers have heterogeneous demands and such demands for different parts of the bundle product are inversely correlated.
-For example, assume consumer A values a word processor software at $100 and spreadsheet processor at $60, while consumer B values a word processor at $60 and spreadsheet at $100.
-Seller can generate maximum revenue of only $240 by setting $60 price for each product—both consumers will buy both products.
-Revenue cannot be increased without bundling because as seller increases the price above $60 for one of the goods, one of the consumers will refuse to buy it.
-With bundling, seller can generate revenue of $320 by bundling the products together and selling the bundle at $160.
+For example, assume consumer A values a word processor software at $100 and a spreadsheet processor at $60, while consumer B values a word processor at $60 and spreadsheet at $100.
+Seller can generate a maximum revenue of only $240 by setting a $60 price for each product—both consumers will buy both products.
+Revenue cannot be increased without bundling because as the seller increases the price above $60 for one of the goods, one of the consumers will refuse to buy it.
+With bundling, a seller can generate revenue of $320 by bundling the products together and selling the bundle at $160.
 Thus, bundling can be considered a form of price discrimination.